jumpnow/jumpnowtek-site/_posts/2016-03-07-Working-with-the-Gumstix-Pi-Dev-board.md

 [Gumstix][gumstix] makes a [RPi Compute Module][rpi-compute] development board that can be used as an alternative to the [Compute Module Development Kit][rpi-compute-module-dev-kit] from the Raspberry Pi foundation.

-The Gumstix [Pi Development Board][gumstix-pi-dev-board] is just one example of a custom board that can be designed using [Gepetto][gumstix-gepetto] their online board design/layout tool.
+The Gumstix [Pi Compute Development Board][gumstix-pi-dev-board] is just one example of a custom board that can be designed using [Gepetto][gumstix-gepetto] their online board design/layout tool.

-I am using [Yocto Project][yocto] tools build the software stack for the [RPi CM][rpi-compute], similar to the way I build systems for the other RPi boards.
+I am using [Yocto Project][yocto] tools build the software stack for the *CM*, similar to the way I build systems for the other RPi boards.

 Some instructions for that can be found [here][jumpnow-yocto-rpi].